ttak0422/WebARonARCore/README.md

 7. Fetch the newly added remote: `git fetch github`
 8. Checkout the webarcore branch from the github remote: `git checkout --track github/webarcore_57.0.2987.5`
 9. Synchronize the dependencies with this command: `~/chromium/src$ gclient sync --disable-syntax-validation`. **Note**: This process may take some time too.
-10. Create a folder where to make the final product compilation: `~/chromium/src$ mkdir -p out/master` (you will need to create a folder matching the name of your branch, in this case `webarcore_57.0.2987.5`).
+10. Create a folder where to make the final product compilation: `~/chromium/src$ mkdir -p out/build`.
-11. Create and edit a new file `out/webarcore_57.0.2987.5/args.gn`.
+11. Create and edit a new file `out/build/args.gn`.
 Copy and paste the following content in the `args.gn` file:
 ```
   target_os = "android"
   target_cpu = "arm64"